Juan Ignacio de la Carrera Yturgoyen

 Juan Ignacio de la Carrera Yturgoyen (31 July 1620 – 27 March 1682) was a Spanish soldier known for his career in colonial administration of Chile and for being the original patriarch of the Carrera family, a family that had outstanding public participation during the nineteenth century, especially during the Independence of Chile.

-He was born in Alegria de Oria, Gipuzkoa, Basque Country, Spain and died in Santiago, Chile.

-He married Catalina de Elguea y Cáceres (granddaughter of the Judeo-converso Diego Garcia de Caceres), with whom he had ten children, including Miguel de la Carrera, ancestor of the Carrera family, and Mariana de la Carrera Elguea common trunk on the Montt family tree.
-He also had three illegitimate children.
+Early life

+Carrera was born on 31 July 1620 in Alegia, Kingdom of Navarre (present-day, Basque Country, Spain) to Juan de la Carrera Lapaza and Francisca de Iturgoyen y Amasa.
+Carrera was baptised on 31 August 1620.

+Carrera arrived in Concepción on 4 April 1639 whilst serving as retinue to Francisco López de Zúñiga, 2nd Marquess of Baides.

 Career

-Juan Ignacio arrived in Chile and landed in the city of Concepción del Nuevo Extremo on April 4, 1639.
 During his political career he held the following roles: